 Each of these three sites mentions above has the same rate for admission: only 15,000VND per person.

 Vietnam Military History Museum, Hanoi

-The museum isn’t dedicated for a specific war but for the military history of Vietnam as a whole.
-Vietnam Military History Museum was established in 1956 till now, is the first military museum in Vietnam ever.
+The museum isn’t dedicated to a specific war but for the military history of Vietnam as a whole.
+Vietnam Military History Museum was established in 1956 until now, is the first military museum in Vietnam ever.
 The museum has welcomed millions of tourists from all around the world and become one of the famous destinations in Hanoi.